Trekking in Sikkim Darjeeling

 Geography

 Starting from the iconic town of Lukla, the trail heads north towards Namche Bazaar, the vibrant capital of the Khumbu.
 From Namche, trekkers are presented with two choices.
 One option is to trek towards Thame and cross over into the Gokyo Valley through the Rinzula Pass.

-This route then winds through the charming villages of Gokyo, Dole and Machermo before rejoining the main trail back to Namche Bazaar and Lukla.
+This route then winds through the charming villages of Gokyo, Dole, and Machermo before rejoining the main trail back to Namche Bazaar and Lukla.

-This diverse and challenging trek offers trekkers the choice choose the trail, but most hikers trek to Dole, Macheromo and to Gokyo Valley, and exit through the Rinzula Pass and back to Namche and Lukla.
-With the right preparation and guidance, the Gokyo Lakes Trek is a truly unforgettable experience for any adventurous traveller.
+This diverse and challenging trek offers trekkers the choice to choose the trail, but most hikers trek to Dole, Machermo, and to Gokyo Valley, and exit through the Rinzula Pass and back to Namche and Lukla.

 Language